 - Next, pick your supported trainer from the dropdown menu provided.

-Virtual Power Section All Set Up With a Good Speed Connection
+Virtual Watts Section All Set Up With a Good Speed Connection

 CONNECTING HEART RATE DEVICES